testmailtt/webhook.site/docs/schedules.md

 ## Schedule Intervals

-In addition to be able to use a custom Cron-style expression string, Schedules can be executed at the following preset intervals:
+In addition to be able to use a custom `cron`-style expression string, Schedules can be executed at the following preset intervals:

 * 1 minute
 * 5 minutes